Updated: May 4

 Either way, there does not appear to be any evidence that there are any contraindications or harm to using aromatherapy, (pregnant women should consult with their doctors) and so at the very least, you get a nice pleasant scent, and the chances of employing aromatherapy in the hopes that it will improve your sleep is most likely to pay off and be worth the effort.

-Subscribe below and stay in the know also check the Wellness Shop for Free Resources
+Subscribe below and stay in the know also check the Wellness Shop for Free and Premium Resources

 Wishing You Wholeness

 I sometimes share links with my valued readers I believe adds quality and value to you.
-I may get a small affiliate payment for anything sold on some links Amazon.
+I may get a small affiliate payment for anything sold on some links on Amazon or Google Ads.
 These are items or products I may use myself and vouch for.
 I may earn some coffee or chocolate money I'll ingest while writing these posts for you.